Stringy invariants for horospherical varieties of complexity one: The arc space of a horospherical variety of complexity one

 \subsection{The arc space of a normal $T$-variety of complexity one}

-In this section we generalize the results of the previous section to the non-affine case.
-Our setting is that of Notation~\ref{n:setting-arc} and we assume furthermore that $G=T$ is a torus and $H=\{ e \}$ is trivial.
+In this section we generalize the results of \ref{s:hor-ver} to the non-affine case.
+We still assume that $G=T$ is a torus and $H=\{ e \}$ is trivial.

-We want to describe the arc space of $X$ in terms of the arc spaces of the affine charts $X(\D)$ for polyhedral divisors $\D \in \DF$.
-However, some of these polyhedral divisors may have non-affine loci, see Definition~\ref{d:polyhedral-divisor}.
-So to apply the preceding results, we need to replace $X$ with a $T$-birationally equivalent variety $\tilde X$ associated with a divisorial fan $\tilde \DF$ such that all the polyhedral divisors in $\tilde \DF$ are defined on open dense \emph{affine} subsets of $C$.
-Furthermore we require the important property that the birational map $\tilde X \dashrightarrow X$ be a proper morphism.
-We describe this process below and call it \emph{affinization}.
+We want to describe the arc space of $X=X(\DF)$ in terms of the arc spaces of the affine charts $X(\D)$ for polyhedral divisors $\D \in \DF$, which may have non-affine loci.
+So to apply the previous results we need to replace $X$ with a $T$-variety $\tilde X$ associated with a divisorial fan $\tilde \DF$ such that all the polyhedral divisors in $\tilde \DF$ are defined on open dense \emph{affine} subsets of $C$.
+We call this process \emph{affinization}: